 The Learning Thermostat works with the Amazon Alexa and Google Assistant, as well as the other Nest products, like Nest Secure and Nest Protect.
 However, Nest doesn’t work with Apple, so keep that in mind if you’re an Apple Fiend.

-Overall though, Nest makes the most popular smart thermostats on the market and it’ll do everything you expect a smart thermostat to do, as long as you don’t mind shelling out the cash.Learn More – Check Price on Amazon
+Overall though, Nest makes the most popular smart thermostats on the market and it’ll do everything you expect a smart thermostat to do, as long as you don’t mind shelling out the cash.Learn More & Buy Now at Amazon

 Nest’s Thermostat E is the budget-friendly version of their popular Learning Thermostat, but make no mistake, this model still packs in the most important features of its bigger sister.